yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 some reported CVEs are not for the software component in question, or false negatives like some CVEs are not found to impact the recipe when they should, then the problems can be in the recipe name to CVE product mapping.
 These mapping issues can be fixed by setting the :term:`CVE_PRODUCT` variable inside the recipe.
-This defines the name of software component in the upstream `NIST CVE database <https://nvd.nist.gov/>`__.
+This defines the name of the software component in the upstream `NIST CVE database <https://nvd.nist.gov/>`__.

 The variable supports using vendor and product names like this::

    CVE_PRODUCT = "flex_project:flex"

-In this example from the vendor name used in CVE database is ``flex_project`` and product is ``flex``.
+In this example the vendor name used in the CVE database is ``flex_project`` and the product is ``flex``.
 With this setting the ``flex`` recipe only maps to this specific product and not products from other vendors with same name ``flex``.

-Similary, when the recipe version :term:`PV` is not compatible with software versions used by the upstream software component releases and the CVE database, these can be fixed using :term:`CVE_VERSION` variable.
+Similarly, when the recipe version :term:`PV` is not compatible with software versions used by the upstream software component releases and the CVE database, these can be fixed using the :term:`CVE_VERSION` variable.

-Note that if the CVE entries in NVD databse contain bugs or have missing or incomplete information, it is recommended to fix the information there directly instead of working around the issues for a possibly long time in Poky and OE-Core side recipes.
-Feedback to NVD about CVEs entries can be provided through the `NVD contact form <https://nvd.nist.gov/info/contact-form>`__.
+Note that if the CVE entries in the NVD database contain bugs or have missing or incomplete information, it is recommended to fix the information there directly instead of working around the issues possibly for a long time in Poky and OE-Core side recipes.
+Feedback to NVD about CVE entries can be provided through the `NVD contact form <https://nvd.nist.gov/info/contact-form>`__.

 Fixing vulnerabilities in recipes
 ---------------------------------

 If a CVE security issue impacts a software component, it can be fixed by updating to a newer version of the software component or by applying a patch.
-For Poky and OE-Core master branches, updating to newer software component release with fixes is the best option, but patches can be applied if releases are not yet available.
+For Poky and OE-Core master branches, updating to a newer software component release with fixes is the best option, but patches can be applied if releases are not yet available.

 For stable branches, it is preferred to apply patches for the issues.
-For some software components minor version updates can also applied if they are backwards compatible.
+For some software components minor version updates can also be applied if they are backwards compatible.

 Here is an example of fixing CVE security issues with patch files, an example from the :oe_layerindex:`ffmpeg recipe</layerindex/recipe/47350>`::